-With a Moon-Pluto aspect in the natal chart, there are intense feelings in the emotional life which are impossibly knotted and difficult to untangle.
-Everything on the inner-level is experienced as dangerous, and those threatening emotions are related to the darker depths and unknown realm of Plutonian profundity.
-Such a transformative intensity below makes it impossible to relate blandly or in a superficial manner.
-Everything becomes loaded with significance, and the person makes for an instinctive psychologist from the beginning.
+With a Moon-Pluto aspect in the natal chart, there are tremendous emotions in the emotional life that are impossible to unravel.
+Everything is perceived as perilous on the inner level, and those scary emotions are linked to the Plutonian profundity’s darkest depths and unknown realm.
+It’s impossible to relate blandly or superficially when there’s such a transformational intensity below.
+Everything takes on new meaning, and the person appears to be a natural psychologist from the start.

 There is no change from darkness to light or from inertia to movement without emotion.
 The woman whose fate it is to be a disturbing element is not solely destructive, except in pathological cases.
 Normally the disturber is herself caught in the disturbance; the worker of change is herself changed, and the glare of fire she ignites both illuminates and enlightens all the victims of the entanglement.
 What seemed a senseless upheaval becomes a process of purification.